jan-xyz/box/README.md

 The basic idea is that most applications have to deal with different model layers when they interface with the outside world:

-1. transport protocol - e.g. HTTP requests/responses, asycn message busses,
+1. transport protocol - e.g. HTTP requests/responses, async message buses,
   gRPC, lambda trigger etc.
 1. data-transfer-object (DTO) - protobuf, JSON, AVRO, database models
 1. internal model - the domain model used internally of the application